i3D-net/ONE-GameHosting-SDK/tests/readme.md

 tag: `v2.12.2`
 Commit: `b1b5cb812277f367387844aab46eb2d3b15d03cd`

+## File Structure

-## Adding Tests
+### Unit Tests

+Do one of the following:

-1. Add tests to the file matching their corresponding component folder within the one folder.
-For example if adding a test for something within one/arcus/.. then add the test to tests/arcus.cpp.
-If the test uses multiple components, add it to tests/integration.cpp.
+1. Name the file after the corresponding component folder within the one folder.
+For example "tests/arcus.cpp" if adding a test for something within "one/arcus/..".
+2. Name the file after a header that is being tests, e.g. "ring.cpp" if testing "one/arcus/internal/ring.h".

+### Integration Tests

+1. If the testing a Fake Game with a Fake Agent, add it to tests/integration.cpp.
 2. Integration tests should only reference public interfaces.
 No friend classes for testing purposes or touching of /internal folders.

-3. If adding a new file, add the reference in the `CMakeList.txt` in the current folder:
-    ```cmake
-    add_executable(${UNIT_TEST}
-        main.cpp
-        ...
-        NEW_TEST.cpp
-    )
-    ```
+### Utilities

-4. Test utilities go in tests/util.h.
+Test utilities go in tests/util.h.